aelzeiny/database-notes/readme.md

 (A) If my problem is a memory problem then maybe I buy bigger and/or better RAM.
 Say I have a reading or writing problem, then maybe I buy bigger and/or better harddrives and implement RAID 0 on my servers.
 If I'm using a cloud-service with Azure/AWS/Google then maybe I give them money for a bigger and/or better server.
 This is what we call **Vertical Scaling**, because I'm throwing money at my one server, thus dodging the issue entirely.
 If done well, this can get you a lot of milage.

 (B) If I'm using a traditional SQL solution, the absolute last thing I want to do is **Horizontal Scaling**.
 At best this means that I implement a leader-follower replication system on my servers to prospone the issue.
 At worst this means that we have to go full-blown denormalization and sharding; which (while entirely possible) SQL does not handle gracefully.
 Quite arguably, this is one of the biggest arguments against SQL in the modern 'web-scale' era.

+### Scheme-on-read & Data Lakes
+A lot of Apache's new databases are built on top of Hadoop File System (HDFS) such as Hive, Kudu, and HBase.
+The premise here is that you have a massive body of unstructured, raw data that gets stored into a file system.
+This data continually stacks up without being processed until we actually need it to be processed.

+In a traditional database, a strict structure would be imposed immediately on incoming data; this is called schema-on-write and it trades write performance for fast reads.
+Schema-on-read will create meta-data for a file's structure only upon reading the file; thus speeding up writes.

 ## Step 2 - **C**onsistency, **A**valiability and **P**artition Tolerance